Cantel Medical Corp. (NYSE:CMD) Position Boosted by California Public Employees Retirement System

 Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
 Emerald Mutual Fund Advisers Trust grew its position in shares of Cantel Medical by 28.9% in the 3rd quarter.
 Emerald Mutual Fund Advisers Trust now owns 2,426 shares of the company’s stock worth $107,000 after acquiring an additional 544 shares in the last quarter.
 Emerald Advisers LLC boosted its holdings in Cantel Medical by 16.5% in the third quarter.
 Emerald Advisers LLC now owns 9,814 shares of the company’s stock worth $431,000 after purchasing an additional 1,391 shares during the period.
 Dupont Capital Management Corp increased its stake in Cantel Medical by 271.1% during the third quarter.
 Dupont Capital Management Corp now owns 15,723 shares of the company’s stock valued at $691,000 after purchasing an additional 11,486 shares during the last quarter.
 Comerica Bank raised its holdings in shares of Cantel Medical by 38.1% during the third quarter.
 Comerica Bank now owns 73,329 shares of the company’s stock worth $3,818,000 after purchasing an additional 20,221 shares during the period.
 Finally, Sciencast Management LP bought a new position in shares of Cantel Medical in the 3rd quarter worth about $376,000.
 Hedge funds and other institutional investors own 95.01% of the company’s stock.

 CMD has been the topic of several research reports.
-Zacks Investment Research lowered shares of Cantel Medical from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, February 17th.
-Sidoti downgraded Cantel Medical from a “buy” rating to a “neutral” rating in a report on Tuesday, January 12th.
-Finally, Needham & Company LLC lowered Cantel Medical from a “buy” rating to a “hold” rating in a research report on Wednesday, January 13th.
+Sidoti lowered shares of Cantel Medical from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 12th.
+Zacks Investment Research downgraded Cantel Medical from a “strong-buy” rating to a “hold” rating in a report on Wednesday, February 17th.
+Finally, Needham & Company LLC downgraded Cantel Medical from a “buy” rating to a “hold” rating in a research note on Wednesday, January 13th.
 One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company’s stock.
 The company presently has a consensus rating of “Hold” and a consensus target price of $74.80.

-Cantel Medical (NYSE:CMD) last announced its quarterly earnings results on Tuesday, December 8th.
-The company reported $0.90 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.36 by $0.54.
-The company had revenue of $297.03 million during the quarter, compared to analyst estimates of $292.50 million.
-Cantel Medical had a return on equity of 11.19% and a net margin of 3.38%.
-Sell-side analysts forecast that Cantel Medical Corp. will post 2.6 earnings per share for the current fiscal year.
+Cantel Medical (NYSE:CMD) last announced its earnings results on Tuesday, December 8th.
+The company reported $0.90 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.36 by $0.54.
+Cantel Medical had a net margin of 3.38% and a return on equity of 11.19%.
+The firm had revenue of $297.03 million during the quarter, compared to analyst estimates of $292.50 million.
+On average, equities analysts anticipate that Cantel Medical Corp. will post 2.6 EPS for the current fiscal year.

 Cantel Medical Profile